Iamatto01/OSProject/README.md

 ***Questions:***

 1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** __Fill answer here__.

+The files created in myroot will have the owner and group set as root:root because the container runs as the root user by default.

 2. Can you change the permission of the files to user codespace.
 You will need this to be able to commit and get points for this question. ***(2 mark)***
 ```bash
 //use sudo and chown